juratdev/juratdev/README.md

 ## Glad to see you here! 😊

-I'm Jur'at from Uzbekistan, and I'm a frontend developer.
+I'm Jurat from Uzbekistan, and I'm a frontend developer.
 I have been programming since I was young through my interest in computers.
 I enjoy programming in general.

 - 👨🏻‍💻 I'm currently learning Javascript and Vuejs better.
 ##